 SPSS does not have any built-in procedures for IRT models (also known as latent trait models).
 As of this writing, much IRT research is still conducted with specialized IRT software, such as that produced by Scientific Software, Assessment Systems Corp. and Winsteps (for Rasch models), for example.
 An enhancement request has been filed with SPSS Development.
 However, the SPSS Community at IBM developerWorks provides a set of Extension commands that can be installed into the SPSS Statistics directory to extend the capabilities of the program.
-These extension commands require the programmability plug-ins for R and/or Python. there is a Rasch extension command available for SPSS versions 17 and above for users that have installed the SPSS Programmability module and the R and Python plugins.
+These extension commands require the programmability plug-ins for R and/or Python.
+There are IRT-based extension commands available for SPSS versions 17 and above for users that have installed the SPSS Programmability module and the R plugins.
 Click the "Download materials for IBM SPSS Statistics" link in the SPSS Community site to learn more about the programmability plug-ins and the extension commands.

 As of this writing, there are four extension commands that apply IRT-based analyses.
 The commands and descriptions from the extensions page are:

 1. SPSSINC RASCH - downloaded from the SPSSINC_RASCH.zip link in the extensions page.